State function in infrastructure planning (2021)

 - Dr Darlington Mushongera

 The efficient and sustainable management of water resources is a key priority for the GCR given its location in a water stressed region.
 However, water services authorities are hard-pressed to strike the appropriate balance between efficiency, equity and sustainability in the overall supply and management of water resources.
 Understanding the influence of current water pricing and social assistance mechanisms on water consumption patterns is a key step towards the development and implementation of appropriate methods of water management in the future.
 Using econometric methods and micro-level data, this project was aimed at critically analysing on a comparative basis, different water pricing mechanisms for domestic supply across selected local municipalities in the GCR, and how they impact on water consumption.
 Such an undertaking requires availability and access to data on water consumption at household level.
-The focus of the project was on City of Johannesburg with the hope that the required will accessed from Johannesburg Water, the city’s water services utility.
+The focus of the project was on the City of Johannesburg.